IOTechSystems/xrt-examples/README.md

 # XRT Examples

-This repository contains examples for IOTech XRT.
+This repository contains examples for IOTech XRT, a core component of IOTech Edge Connect.

 ## What is XRT?